 - Enter basic details such as your date of birth, name, email ID, mobile number, etc.

-> - You will receive an auto-generated registration ID and password on your registered email ID; use the same to login
+- Candidates will receive an auto-generated registration ID and password on your registered email ID

-> - Enter some additional information and contact details
+- Enter some additional information and contact details

 - Upload the scanned copies of your photograph and signature in the prescribed format

 - Verify your mobile number by entering the OTP sent by the officials

 - The first part of the SSC CHSL form is now complete